patelsajan/wordle_clone/README.md

-a wordle clone made with js.
+a wordle clone made with HTML and JS.